-Federal Legislation Update - February 13, 2018
+Federal Legislation Update - August 28, 2018

 The following headlines are provided by the National League of Cities.
 The links contained in the NLC material below will take you away from the Alabama League of Municipalities website.